pymc-labs/pymc-marketing/README.md

 ## 📞 Schedule a Free Consultation for MMM & CLV Strategy

 Maximize your marketing ROI with a [free 30-minute strategy session](https://calendly.com/niall-oulton) with our PyMC-Marketing experts.
-Learn how Bayesian Marketing Mix Modeling and Customer Lifetime Value analytics can boost your organization by making smarter, data-driven decisions
+Learn how Bayesian Marketing Mix Modeling and Customer Lifetime Value analytics can boost your organization by making smarter, data-driven decisions.
+As part of our offering, we provide the following professional services:

+- **Custom Models**: We tailor niche marketing anayltics models to fit your organization's unique needs.

+- **Build Within PyMC-Marketing**: Our team are experts leveraging the capabilities of PyMC-Marketing to create robust marketing models for precise insights.

+- **SLA & Coaching**: Get guaranteed support levels and personalized coaching to ensure your team is well-equipped and confident in using our tools and approaches.
+-
+- **SaaS Solutions**: Harness the power of our state-of-the-art software solutions to streamline your data-driven marketing initiatives.

+Elevate your organization's strategies with our expert guidance and professional support.

 ---